-Material: Titanium 6-aluminium 4-vanadium alloy per ASTM F136 with titanium and HA plasma spray coating per ASTM F1580 and ISO 13779-2 respectively.
+Material: Titanium 6-aluminium 4-vanadium alloy per ASTM F136 with titanium and HA plasma spray coating per ASTM E1580 and ISO 13779-2 respectively

-The Everglade Hip Stem is straight and tapered with a rectangular cross-section intended for use without bone cement only.
-The stem has a polished distal tip to reduce fixation leading to proximal stress shielding.
-The stem is sequentially coated with titanium then HA.
+The Nebula Hip Stem has a triple tapered geometry intended for use without bone cement.
+The stem is sequentially coated with titanium then HA and is intended for uncemented, press-fit fixation.